ekakele/TBC-Assignment-21/README.md

 The primary objective of this task is to create a reusable Swift Package Manager for the Network Manager.
 This package should be imported into a project that displays a list of random cat facts obtained from an open API.
 Additionally, the project should be organized using the MVVM Design Pattern.

+The project USES package dependencies (Generic Network Manager) sourced from the following origin: [https://github.com/ekakele/Assignment-21_Package_CatFactsNetworkManager](https://github.com/ekakele/GenericNetworkManager)

-The project uses package dependencies sourced from the following origin: [https://github.com/ekakele/Assignment-21_Package_CatFactsNetworkManager](https://github.com/ekakele/Assignment-21_Package_CatFactsNetworkManager)
+The project USED package dependencies (CatFacts Network Manager) sourced from the following origin: [https://github.com/ekakele/Assignment-21_Package_CatFactsNetworkManager](https://github.com/ekakele/Assignment-21_Package_CatFactsNetworkManager)

 The assignment covers the following topics:
 * Swift Package Manager